LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-overview.rst

 Quick Start
 ===========

-This section provides a walk-through for building sample LCAPI method modules.
+This section provides a walkthrough for building sample LCAPI method modules.

 Build a sample LCAPI module in Windows
    #.
 Download and expand the example code.